HashakGik/BulletHell-RMMV/tutorials/enemies.md

 None.

 ##### Strategy
 Suicide enemies are not capable of shooting and usually have very little health, however they tend to follow you and catch up very quickly.
-When there is many of them, your best bet is to maneuver them into your firing range while keeping your distance.
+When there are many of them, your best bet is to maneuver them into your firing range while keeping your distance.
 If everything else fails, a bomb might come in handy.

 #### {@link BHell.BHell_Enemy_Orbiter Orbiter}